jddamore/IPSviewer/README.md

 ## Who Supports?

 Maintenance of this repository is provided by John D'Amore, MS (github: jddamore).
-The hosting of the online version is provided by More Informatics, Inc.
+The hosting of the [online version](https://www.ipsviewer.com) is provided by More Informatics, Inc.

 This viewer is based on previous work from IPS-Argentina (https://github.com/SALUD-AR/IPS-Argentina).
 Credit to Alejandro Lopez Osornio, Diego Kaminker and Fernando Campos for their prior work.
-Thanks to Rob Hausam for providing the first sample for testing the viewer.
+Thanks to Rob Hausam and Giorgio Cangioli for providing the first samples testing the viewer.

 ### LICENSE